 Pentagon watchdog won't investigate Ukraine aid, citing ongoing impeachment inquiry

-The inspector general's office for the Department of Defense will not be opening a separate investigation into the department's decision to withhold military aid to Ukraine because it would overlap with the House's ongoing impeachment probe examining a similar issue, tit said in a letter on Tuesday.
+The inspector general's office for the Department of Defense will not be opening a separate investigation into the department's decision to withhold military aid to Ukraine because it would overlap with the House's ongoing impeachment probe examining a similar issue, it said in a letter on Tuesday.

 A group of senators led by Senate Appropriations Defense Subcommittee Vice Chairman Dick Durbin, D-Ill., said they are "disappointed" by the Pentagon's decision not to open up an investigation despite the urging of Durbin, Senate Appropriations Committee Vice Chairman Patrick Leahy, D-Vt., and several others to do so.